MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMBoundary.md

 ```

 ## DESCRIPTION
-The **Get-CMBoundary** cmdlet gets a System Center Configuration Manager boundary.
+The **Get-CMBoundary** cmdlet gets a Configuration Manager boundary.

-In Microsoft System Center Configuration Manager, a boundary is an intranet location that contains one or more devices that you can manage.
+In Configuration Manager, a boundary is an intranet location that contains one or more devices that you can manage.
 A boundary can be an IP subnet, Active Directory site name, IPv6 prefix, or an IP address range.

 > [!NOTE]